 The small, thirty seat room stands out with its calm and sophisticated navy blue interior which contributes to an intimate atmosphere.
 The room is sectioned off into an “L” by a long bar that seamlessly flows into the open kitchen.
 A pleasant outdoor terrace is located at the entrance of the restaurant and a sliding garage door allows a bit of fresh air to flow through the dining room on summer evenings.
 The modest décor helps to focus attention on the uniqueness of the dishes on the tables.

-Beba is an exceptional new restaurant and a welcomed addition to an ever-evolving Verdun dining scene.
-While reservations are recommended, Beba always leaves a few spots available for walk-ins and local residents.
+Beba is an exceptional restaurant and a welcomed addition to an ever-evolving Verdun dining scene.
+Reserve your table now!

 Adapted to English by Clay Sandhu.